tanmatt/QuoteOfTheDay/README.md

 - Tue Jun 11 07:00:07 2024 | The aim of art is to represent not the outward appearance of things, but their inward significance. - Aristotle
 - Wed Jun 12 07:00:07 2024 | People say that life is the thing, but I prefer reading. - Logan P. Smith
 - Thu Jun 13 07:00:07 2024 | A nickel ain't worth a dime anymore. - Yogi Berra
+- Fri Jun 14 07:00:07 2024 | Maturity: Be able to stick with a job until it is finished.
+Be able to bear an injustice without having to get even.
+Be able to carry money without spending it.
+Do your duty without being supervised. - Ann Landers